-7. Organisation of a road safety policy
+5. Organisation of a road safety policy

 A former Dutch Minister, who was responsible for coordinating the road safety policy, once wrote: "As Minister of Transport, Public Works and Water Management, I am responsible for the national road safety policy.
 I do not shirk this responsibility.
 However, I would stress once more that a Minister alone can accomplish very little.
-Road safety is a matter that directly concerns half of the Cabinet, but also, and particularly, administrators of provinces and local authorities, not to mention over 14 million other Dutch people" (Ministry of Transport, Public Works and Water Management, 1991).
+Road safety is a matter that directly concerns half of the Cabinet, but also, and particularly, administrators of provinces and local authorities, not to mention over 14 million other Dutch people" (Ministry of Transport, Public Works and Water Management, 1987).

 The following conclusions were drawn from this:

-- attach more importance to coordination within the Cabinet; - more targeted collaboration by all of the organisations that have a role to play within the context of road safety; - persuade citizens to obey traffic regulations that are vitally important.
+- attach more importance to coordination within the Cabinet; - more targeted collaboration by all of the organisations within a province that have a role to play within the context of road safety; - persuade citizens to obey traffic regulations that are vitally important.

 Attaching more importance to coordination within the Cabinet means first and foremost making a statement of political will.
 A statement of this kind, supported by the Cabinet, legitimises activities relating to harmonising policy in various areas in the context of the improvement of road safety.
-The 'competitive position' of road safety is reinforced by the quantitative terms of reference which have been in existence for some years now: 25% fewer casualties by the year 2000 and before 2010 50% fewer deaths and 40% fewer casualties than in 1985 (Ministry of Transport, Public Works and Water Management, 1991).
+The 'competitive position' of road safety is reinforced by the quantitative terms of reference which have been in existence for some years now: 25% fewer casualties by the year 2000 and before 2010 50% fewer deaths and 40% fewer injuries than in 1985 (Ministry of Transport, Public Works and Water Management, 1991).
+Dutch Parliament reconfirmed its dedication to reach these targets recently, despite some unfavourable developments in the field of road safety.

 Over the years it has proved necessary to have a separate unit within central government where road safety policy is coordinated and specific aspects of the policy can be implemented.
 Due to the complexity of road safety problems, some countries have opted to house this 'Road Safety Agency' within the offices of the Prime Minister (Japan, France).
-Other countries have brought a unit of this kind within a specialised department, usually the department that is responsible for transport and/or infrastructure.
+Other countries have brought an unit of this kind within a specialised department, usually the department that is responsible for transport and/or infrastructure.
 This agency organises (formal) discussions with other ministries.
-In addition, discussions and consensus with other organisations and institutions, that are of relevance to road safety, are very important.
+In addition, discussions with other organisations and institutions, that are of relevance to road safety, are very important.

-If, in addition to coordination, a unit of this kind is also allocated executive tasks, two risks should be combatted.
+If, in addition to coordination, an unit of this kind is also allocated executive tasks, two risks should be combatted.
 First of all that other departments within central government (in the field of physical planning for instance, the health care system or the police supervisory organisation etc.) think that, because a road safety unit exists, they can be less involved.
 It might also happen that the dynamism of the road safety unit takes the initiative away from other bodies.

-To summarise, an attractive type of organisation is a separate unit or agency which combines coordination of policy (road safety seen as a facet of other areas of policy) and implementation of policy (particularly within the road safety sector, such as driving lessons, road safety campaigns).
+To summarise, an attractive type of organisation is a separate unit or agency which combines implementation of policy (particularly within the road safety sector, such as driving lessons, road safety campaigns) and coordination of policy (road safety seen as a facet of other areas of policy).
 This unit should have sufficient direct access to a Minister in order to be able to aim at an effective policy.
 The unit has a relatively modest budget to enable policy to be implemented by others based on the idea of 'setting a sprat to catch a mackerel'.
-In addition to carrying out its own tasks efficiently, the unit will lay great emphasis on coordination by facilitating the activities of others, by providing encouragement and by making it attractive for others to contribute to improving road safety.
+In addition to carrying out its own tasks efficiently, the service will lay great emphasis on coordination by facilitating the activities of others, by providing encouragement and by making it attractive for others to contribute to promoting road safety.